perwendel/spark-kotlin/README.md

 # spark-kotlin
-A thin idiomatic kotlin layer for spark
+A thin idiomatic kotlin layer for spark, author @lallemupp